turingschool/gear-up/allyship.markdown

 Within your group, consider these questions:

 * Go through each scenario above and share how you responded.
 What are the implications of different responses?
-* What's one time you acted as an ally?
-What's one time someone acted as an ally for you?
+* What's one time you acted as an ally here at Turing?
+What's one time someone acted as an ally for you here at Turing?
-* In a previous GearUp, we discussed the concept of "microaggressions."
-Could you say that a small act of allyship is the opposite of a microaggression?
+* In a previous GearUp, we discussed the concept of "microaggressions" and understanding spaces where we have privilege.
+Is a small act of allyship is the opposite of a microaggression and/or is it using your privilege for good?
 Does action at this small level really make a difference?
 What are larger actions an ally can do?
 * Proponents of the allyship lens of social responsibility would argue that focusing on this scale is a viable way of changing large-scale systemic issues.
 Do you agree?
-What is your theory of change?

 ## Debrief: (~15 Minutes)

-As a whole group, come together to discuss a final question.
-"What does it take to be an ally at Turing?"
+As a whole group, come together to discuss two final questions.
+What does it take to be an ally at Turing?
+What will it take for you to continue to being an ally in your software development career?